 Student Essay Contest

 All essays should follow current MLA conventions.
-Professors are invited to nominate essays, or students may submit their work independently.
-All essays should be sent by e-mail as Word document attachments by 15 December to email@example.com.
+Professors are invited to nominate essays written for courses in 2017, or students may submit their work independently.
+All essays should be sent by e-mail as Word document attachments by 28 February to firstname.lastname@example.org.

 Previous Student Essay Contest Winners